Top 9 in the UK in Politics and International Relations.Guardian League Table 2021

 We live in a time of immense social upheaval and political uncertainty, both at home and abroad.
 Our intellectually stimulating and innovative degree, taught by experts in the field and by high-profile political practitioners, will equip you with the intellectual tools to think critically, analytically and imaginatively about the problems which plague our politics today.Dr Demetris TillyrisProgramme Director for Politics and International Relations

-of our Politics students were satisfied with the academic support on their course.
+of our Politics students were satisfied with their learning opportunities

 We recognise that people learn differently and our assessments are designed to be as varied as possible to maximise the opportunities for students to demonstrate the knowledge they have acquired.
 You will be assessed through a range of methods, including essays, examinations, individual and group oral presentations, practical assignments and reports, active simulations which recreate political scenarios, social media blogs and research projects.
 These will evaluate your acquisition of relevant knowledge and understanding and the development of academic style and practical skills.
 The balance of assessment depends on how you can select your options.